 Video captures suspect firing shots in exchange of gunfire with Chicago police

-CHICAGO - A 22-year-old man has been charged after a shooting led to another exchange of gunfire with Chicago police in West Rogers Park on Saturday morning.
+CHICAGO - A 22-year-old man has been charged after a shooting led to another exchange of gunfire with Chicago police in West Ridge on Saturday morning.

 Sidi Mohamed Abdallahi has been charged with more than a dozen felonies, including six counts of attempted first-degree murder, seven counts of aggravated discharge of a firearm at a police officer or firefighter, and one count of aggravated battery with a firearm.